iOS Swift 🔒 Unlisted App

 All Technologies

-SwiftUI Xcode MVVM Clean Architecture Moya Combine async / await CoreLocation Geofencing Push Notifications XCTest TDD Unit Testing APNs REST API Unlisted App Distribution
+SwiftUI Xcode MVVM Clean Architecture Repository Pattern Moya Combine async / await CoreLocation Geofencing Push Notifications XCTest TDD Unit Testing APNs REST API Unlisted App Distribution

 My Role

 I was working at ICTechnology Pty Ltd as an iOS Engineer on the TimeARK project — responsible for building the native iOS client from the ground up.
-Key contributions included implementing the clock in/out flow, integrating CoreLocation for geofenced attendance validation, wiring the Moya networking layer, setting up Combine-based reactive state in ViewModels, integrating Push Notifications, and writing unit tests following TDD with XCTest.
+Key contributions included implementing the clock in/out flow, integrating CoreLocation for geofenced attendance validation, wiring the Moya networking layer, setting up Combine-based reactive state in ViewModels, integrating Push Notifications, and writing unit tests following TDD with XCTest — focused on Repository, Data Source, and ViewModel layers.

 Distribution